 Travel the Bruce Peninsula from Owen Sound to Wiarton provides you with a leisurely, scenic trip.
 The panorama that awaits you on this leg of the journey is at times breathtaking.
 The rest of the time it is merely awesome.

-As you drive from Owen Sound, take your time to stop at various vantage points to enjoy the view of sparkling waters of Georgian Bay on your right.
+As you drive from Owen Sound, take your time to stop at various vantage points to enjoy the view of Georgian Bay's sparkling water.
 Before entering the village of Balmy Beach, you will see Legacy Ridge Golf Club, which was originally the Owen Sound Golf & Country Club on your left.

 After 15 minutes of driving, with the panorama of Georgian Bay looming out your passenger-side windows, you will reach the village of Kemble.